 Foreign Currency.
 A significant portion of the Company's business is conducted outside of the United States in currencies other than the U.S. dollar.
 As a result, changes in foreign currency rates can have a significant effect on the Company's financial results.
 The Company enters into foreign currency forward contracts to mitigate the effects of changes in foreign currency rates.
-While these foreign currency forward contracts can mitigate the effects of changes in foreign currency rates, which can be significant.
+While these foreign currency forward contracts can mitigate the effects of changes in foreign currency rates, they do not eliminate those effects, which can be significant.
 These effects include (i) the translation of results denominated in foreign currency into U.S. dollars for reporting purposes, (ii) the mark-to-market adjustments of certain intercompany balance sheet accounts denominated in foreign currencies and (iii) the mark-to-market adjustments on the Company's foreign currency forward contracts.
-In general, the Company's overall financial results are affected positively by a weaker U.S. dollar and are affected negatively by a stronger U.S. dollar as compared to the foreign currencies in which the Company conducts its business.
-During 2016, the Company's reported net sales in regions outside the United States were negatively affected by the translation of foreign currency sales into U.S. dollars based on 2015 exchange rates.
-If exchange rates for the first three months of 2015 were applied to first quarter 2016 reported sales in regions outside the United States and all other factors were held constant, net sales in such regions would have been \$2.2 million higher than the net sales reported in the first three months of 2015.
+In general, the Company's overall financial results are affected positively by a weaker U.S. dollar and are affected negatively by a stronger

+U.S. dollar as compared to the foreign currencies in which the Company conducts its business.
+For six months ended June 30, 2016, the Company's reported net sales in regions outside the United States were minimally affected by the translation of foreign currency sales into U.S. dollars based on 2015 exchange rates.